csgroup-oss/sharinghub-server/docs/src/share/metadata/reference.md

 ##### Custom assets

 There may be times where you will want to add a custom asset.
-When a `glob` or `path` field is provided, we will try to match it one of the project's files.
+When a `glob` or `path` field is provided, we will try to match it with one of the project's files.
 In this case, we will loop over each match and create an asset with its `href` set to the file.
 But you can define assets that do not "match" the files.
 The thing is, we consider an asset valid if it has at least a `key` and a `href`.
 This let you add custom assets to reference external resources.

 As an example, we will add an asset from [this](https://github.com/radiantearth/stac-spec/blob/master/examples/simple-item.json) simple STAC Item example of the stac spec repository.